picuslab/PIE-Med/README.md

 - **Streamlit**: User interface development ([Streamlit Documentation](https://streamlit.io/))
 - **Py AutoGen Multi-Agent Conversation Framework**: Multi-agent collaboration and explanation ([Py AutoGen Documentation](https://microsoft.github.io/autogen/))

+The PIE-Med system's computational requirements depend on the configuration used.
+For resource-limited environments, the light configuration with an Intel i7 CPU and 16GB RAM offers a basic but functional setup, suitable for testing on small datasets.
+However, more demanding tasks, such as working with larger datasets or leveraging advanced machine learning techniques (e.g., Graph Neural Networks), benefit from cloud setups like the complete configuration, which includes a GPU (NVIDIA Tesla T4).
+In resource-constrained contexts, optimizing models and reducing dataset size would be crucial to ensure feasible performance.

 ## 🔬 Methodological Workflow
 PIE-Med follows a comprehensive Predict→Interpret→Explain (PIE) paradigm: